ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/site-reports.md

 ## Creating Custom Reports

 You can create reports for you own data quickly and easily.
-A general knowledge of Silverstripes [Datamodel](http://doc.silverstripe.com/doku.php?id=datamodel) would help before you attempt this.
+A general knowledge of Silverstripe's [Datamodel](/topics/datamodel) would help before you attempt this.

 Inside the Mysite/Code folder - your projects code, create a file called CustomSideReport or MyProjectSiteReport and inside this file we can add our site reports.